Continuing Education Activity

 Patients who receive immediate reconstruction may require adjuvant radiation.
 While there is an increased risk of flap fibrosis, there is no increased risk of wound complications, fat necrosis, or infection.
 Overall, delayed reconstruction correlates with improved cosmetic outcomes.
 Therefore, the general recommendation is that patients wait 12 months after radiation for autologous reconstruction.

 Complications include partial or total flap loss, infection, seroma, hematoma, fat necrosis, and donor site complications.
-Published series have shown a complete or partial flap loss rate of 0.6 to 1.3%.
+Published series have shown a complete or partial flap loss rate of 0.6% to 1.3%.
 More commonly, poorly perfused flap segments result in fat necrosis.
-Development of a hematoma can threaten the microvascular anastomosis.
+The development of a hematoma can threaten microvascular anastomosis.
 Meticulous hemostasis is requisite for free tissue transfer.
 Several series have considered the morbidity associated with the TRAM donor site.
 The literature has described hernias, abdominal wall laxity, and wound complications.

 TRAM flap is a viable option for autologous breast reconstruction.
 Various muscle sparing options are available to lessen donor site morbidity.

 Intraoperatively, an operating room staff familiar with microvascular tools, techniques, and required medications is important for good outcomes.
 Nurses with specific surgical training are an integral part of the health care interprofessional team.
-Coordination with the anesthesia team including the nurse anesthetists and anesthesiologist is necessary for appropriate anticoagulation and blood pressure management.
+Coordination with the anesthesia team, including the nurse anesthetists and anesthesiologists, is necessary for appropriate anticoagulation and blood pressure management.